gurbuzertunga/calculator/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles app in production mode and optimizes the build for the best performance.

+## Testing

+After setting up the project, all you have to do to run the tests is to run this command

+- `npm test`

 ### `Prerequisites`